 When you edit the document, memoQ will show insertions, changes, and deletions, more or less in the same way as Microsoft Word.

 When you turn on tracking changes, memoQ will show the markup.
 However, you can view the final version only.
 On the Review ribbon, click Show changes.
 From the menu, choose Final version.

 To turn off tracking changes: On the Review ribbon, click Track changes again.

 When you track your own changes, memoQ will use your user name to mark the changes.
 In a local project that you created, you can change the user name in the Settings pane of Project home.
-On the General tab of the Settings pane, simply change the name in the User name field. memoQ will automatically save it, and use the new name as soon as you return to your document.
+On the General tab of the Settings pane, simply change the name in the User name box. memoQ will automatically save it, and use the new name as soon as you return to your document.

-Cannot change name in an online project?
-When you work on the checkout of an online project, you cannot change your name.
+Cannot change name in an online project: When you work on the checkout of an online project, you cannot change your name.
 Your changes will always be marked with the user name you use to log in to memoQ server.

 Markup is exported in certain formats only: In most document formats, memoQ cannot export the markup.
 But if the document is Microsoft Word, you can export the tracked changes.
-You can also export them in SDLXLIFF documents, and into table RTF documents, too.
+You can also export them in SDLXLIFF documents, and into multi-column RTF documents, too.

 You may not be able to track changes in online projects: The project manager can set up the project so that tracking changes is not allowed.
-If you work on the checkout of an online project, and the Track changes button is not active - but you think it should be -, ask your project manager if this is intentional.
+If you work on the checkout of an online project, and the Track changes button is not active - and you think it should be -, ask your project manager if this is intentional.

 However, the best option is to reject problematic segments - if the project is using a linguistic quality assurance model (LQA model).

 If the project has an LQA model, the Enter LQA error window opens.
 When you fill in the fields in this window, you give detailed feedback about the problems with the segment.